 English Heritage have just announced the important and rare discovery of an early medieval stone inscribed with writing, dating from the 7th century.
-I was called in by Cornwall Archaeological Unit, who discovered the stone in the summer of 2017, to help enhance the inscriptions.
+As a specialist in digital enhancement of archaeological material, I was called in by Cornwall Archaeological Unit (who discovered the stone in the summer of 2017) to help produce the clearest possible images of the inscriptions.

 The results were fantastic, and I was lucky enough to be perhaps the first to read some personal names from 1,300 years ago, as I processed the data from my home office.

 There have been many calls via Twitter to see more of the enhanced images, so here they are (released under a Creative Commons attribution non-commercial license) with thanks to Professor Michelle Brown and Dr Oliver Padel who conducted the interpretation and final transcription.

 RTI allows direction-aware filters to be applied to images allowing for enhancement of very fine surface features.
 Here, the letters show clearly as we can digitally ‘fill’ any crevices in the surface.